iamdtang/react-concurrency/README.md

 > Warning: setState(...): Can only update a mounted or mounting component.
 This usually means you called setState() on an unmounted component.
 This is a no-op.
 Please check the code for the YourComponent component.

-This can happen when a callback from an asynchronous operation gets executed but the component has been destroyed.
-For example, a user might do something that triggers and AJAX call and then transitions to another route.

-There are a few ways to deal with this.
+This can happen when a callback from an asynchronous operation gets executed but the component has been unmounted.
+There are a few ways to deal with this in React.
 Read about them [here](https://facebook.github.io/react/blog/2015/12/16/ismounted-antipattern.html).

 In Ember, there is an addon called [ember-concurrency](http://ember-concurrency.com/) to help with this problem.
-This package attempts to do the same but for React components while keeping a similar API.
-This is still a WIP.
+This library attempts to do the same but for React components while keeping a similar API. __This is still a WIP.__

 ## Example